What are express lanes?

 Can I use my motorcycle on the express lanes?

 Yes.
 Motorcycles will be allowed to use the express lanes with a SunPass.

 Can mass transit buses use the express lanes?

 Yes.
 The express lanes will provide predictable travel times for the JTA vehicles and assist JTA in developing bus rapid transit.
 The toll rates, likely a fixed yearly fee, have not yet been determined.

 Where will the express lanes be built?

-FDOT has three projects on Interstate 295 in their Five Year Work Program where express lanes will be implemented.
-These segments are from the Buckman Bridge to I-95, from State Road 9B to J. Turner Butler Boulevard and from the Dames Point Bridge to I-95.
+FDOT has two projects on Interstate 295 in their Five Year Work Program where express lanes will be implemented.
+These segments are from the Buckman Bridge to I-95 and from State Road 9B to J. Turner Butler Boulevard.

 How will the building of these new lanes be funded?

 The funding of the initial construction of the express lanes will come from various sources including traditional gas tax revenue.